Carsten Niebuhr: Expeditions

-The expedition sailed in January 1761 via Marseilles and Malta to Istanbul and Alexandria.
+The expedition sailed in January 1761 via Marseille and Malta to Istanbul and Alexandria.
 Then the members of the expedition visited Cairo and Sinai, before traversing the Red Sea via Jiddah to Yemen, which was their main destination.

-In Mocha, on 25 May 1763, the expedition's philologist, Frederik Christian von Haven, died, and on 11 July 1763, on the way to Sanaʽa, the capital of Yemen, its naturalist Peter Forsskål also died.
+In Mokha, on 25 May 1763, the expedition's philologist, Frederik Christian von Haven, died, and on 11 July 1763, on the way to Sanaa, the capital of Yemen, its naturalist Peter Forsskål also died.

-In Sanaʽa the remaining members of the expedition had an audience with the Imam of Yemen al-Mahdi Abbas (1719–1775), but suffered from the climate and returned to Mocha.
+In Sanaa the remaining members of the expedition had an audience with the Imam of Yemen al-Mahdi Abbas (1719–1775), but suffered from the climate and returned to Mocha.
 Niebuhr seems to have preserved his own life and restored his health by adopting native dress and eating native food.

 From Mocha the expedition continued to Bombay, the expedition's artist Georg Wilhelm Baurenfeind died on the 29th of August and the expedition's servant Lars Berggren on the following day; both were buried at sea.
 The surgeon Christian C. Kramer (1732–1763) also died, soon after landing in Bombay.
 Niebuhr was the only surviving member.
 He stayed in Bombay for fourteen months and then returned home by way of Muscat, Bushire, Shiraz, and Persepolis.
 His copies of the cuneiform inscriptions at Persepolis proved to be a key turning-point in the decipherment of cuneiform, and the birth of Assyriology.

 His transcriptions were especially useful to Georg Friedrich Grotefend, who made the first correct decipherments of Old Persian cuneiform: